blog

 Regular working capital is the minimum amount of working capital needed for your business to survive.
 Your necessary day-to-day expenses such as rent, inventory, loan payments, payroll, and utilities should be included in this value.

 It’s a good idea to consider all of your expenses that could be permanent.
 That means subscriptions to software, regular supplies, and even work-related streaming services.
-Little things can add up quickly, and if you don’t include them, they can throw off your carefully calculated budget.
+Little things can add up quickly, and if you don’t include them, they can throw off your carefully-calculated budget.
 So, don’t underestimate your expenses.
 Always round up your costs if you don’t feel comfortable calculating an exact amount.

 2. Reserve working capital

-No matter how well you plan out your business operations, surprises are bound to happen.
-Your rent could increase, a batch of inventory could arrive damaged, a large outstanding balance could be abandoned, or sales could fall unexpectedly.
-Reserve working capital is your emergency fund for such occurrences.
-If you take the time to ensure you have backup funds, your cash flow is less likely to be disrupted, which is great for business.
+If you take the time to ensure you have backup funds, your cash flow is less likely to be disrupted – which is great for business.
 You can always replenish during the next sales spike or even with that new client contract.
 In short, it’s better to be safe than sorry, so maintaining reserve working capital is a good business practice.

 It can be difficult to understand the difference between the different types of working capital.
 There are many variables to each type, meaning there is lots of room for human error.
 Each business conducts their operations differently, so your expenses may not fit into the same category as the next business, even if it’s the same type of expense.

 It’s up to you to figure out which cost goes into which category so you can plan a successful budget for your unique business.
-We’ve created a list of the types of working capital so you can make an informed decision of your own.
+We’ve created a list of the types of working capital so you can make an informed decision of your own:

-1. Gross Working Capital
+1. Gross working capital

 Gross working capital, in short, is the amount of capital invested in current assets.
 This includes everything that gives value to your business.
 Tangible assets include invoices, property, inventory, stocks, backup funds, office furniture, and company vehicles.
 All these variables and more can be included in your gross working capital.